FonyaBrandone/FonyaBrandone.github.io/index.md

 <span style="font-family:'Candara Light';">

-**07/2025** – Team meeting with prof. Marry-Anne "Annie" Hartley of <a href='https://www.light-laboratory.org/'>LiGHT</a> laboratory @EPFL on Low-cost tuberculosis screening using sollicitated cough sounds, insights from their work at EPFL and Lausanne University Hospital <br>
+**07/2025** – Canrnegie Mellon - MakCHS research team meeting with prof. Marry-Anne "Annie" Hartley of <a href='https://www.light-laboratory.org/'>LiGHT</a> laboratory @EPFL on Low-cost tuberculosis screening using sollicitated cough sounds, insights from their work at EPFL and Lausanne University Hospital. <br>

 **06/2025** – Paper accepted for presentation at the <a href='https://ephconference.eu/'>European Public Health Conference 2025, Helsinki, Finland.</a><br>